Last Updated: April 1, 2022

-At Beeyonder, LLC (“Beeyonder,” "we," "us," or “our”), we take our responsibility to protect and respect your privacy seriously, and want to make sure that you understand how we use your data.
+At Beeyonder, Inc. (“Beeyonder,” "we," "us," or “our”), we take our responsibility to protect and respect your privacy seriously, and want to make sure that you understand how we use your data.

 We may change this policy from time to time.
 We encourage you to review this policy each time you visit our Website.
 By using our Website, you agree to the terms of the most recent version of this policy.